Poverty in China: Poverty reduction

 China's sustained growth fueled historically unprecedented poverty reduction.
 The World Bank uses a poverty line based on household real consumption (including consumption of own-produced crops and other goods), set at $1 per day measured at Purchasing Power Parity.
 In most low-income countries this amount is sufficient to guarantee each person about 1000 calories of nutrition per day, plus other basic necessities.
 In 2007, this line corresponds to about 2,836 RMB per year.
 Based on household surveys, the poverty rate in China in 1981 was 63% of the population.
 This rate declined to 10% in 2004, indicating that about 500 million people have climbed out of poverty during this period.

 This poverty reduction has occurred in waves.
 The shift to the household responsibility system propelled a large increase in agricultural output, and poverty was cut in half over the short period from 1981 to 1987.
 From 1987 to 1993 poverty reduction stagnated, then resumed again.
 From 1996 to 2001 there was once more relatively little poverty reduction.
 Since China joined the WTO in 2001, however, poverty reduction resumed at a very rapid rate, and poverty was cut by a third in just three years.

 Taken from the Asian Development Bank, there was an estimated average annual growth rate of 0.5% in China between 2010 and 2015.
 This brought the Chinese population to 1.37 billion in 2015.
 As per China's national poverty line, 8.5 percent of people were in poverty in 2013, which decreased to 1.7 percent in 2018.

 On 6 March 2020, Xi Jinping, the General Secretary of the Chinese Communist Party, announced that by 2020, China will achieve all poverty alleviation in rural areas.
-On 28 May 2020, Li Keqiang, the Premier of China, said that "China has over 600 million people whose monthly income is barely 1,000 yuan (USD 140) and their lives have further been affected by the coronavirus pandemic."
+On 28 May 2020, Li Keqiang, the Premier of China, said during the Press Conference of the Premier of the State Council at the end of the two sessions that "China has over 600 million people whose monthly income is barely 1,000 yuan (USD 140) and their lives have further been affected by the coronavirus pandemic."

 Universal Healthcare

-Michelle Bachelet visited China in May 2022, the first time in 17 years that a UN high commissioner for human rights had travelled to China.
+Michelle Bachelet visited China in May 2022, the first time in 17 years that a UN high commissioner for human rights had traveled to China.
 In a statement about her visit she wrote "The introduction of universal health care and almost universal unemployment insurance scheme go a long way in ensuring protection of the right to health and broader social and economic rights".